irrwahn/irrvuan/README.md

 flavors, particularly the one named `basic`, to get a more detailed notion of what this is about.

-#### Stage 4: Create an bootable ISO image
+#### Stage 4: Create an bootable live image

 This step is optional: If enabled in the configuration, an additional ISO image is produced that can be burned to a CD or DVD, or (provided the `isohybrid` utility was available during creation) even be booted straight from a USB pen drive.
 The contents of the merged `isolinux` flavor folders is included during image creation.
+Optionally an additional USB live image with support for file backed persistence can be generated.

 ### What else?